nyggus/easycheck/tests/doctests/use_in_code_doctest.rst

 Use checkit in code
 -------------------

-The basic aim of checkit is to provide you with quick-to-use, simple and readable assertion-like functions to make sure that particular conditions you are interested in are met.
-They are assert-like because what you do is indeed similar to what the assert expression does, since the functions
+The basic aim of :code:`checkit` is to provide you with quick-to-use, simple and readable assertion-like functions to make sure that particular conditions you are interested in are met.
+They are assertion-like because what you do is indeed similar to what the :code:`assert` expression does, since the functions

 * check a condition
 * do nothing when it's met, but
-* raise an exception when it is not
+* raise an exception or issue a warning when it is not

-Of course, checkit is to help you when Python does not handle a particular situation.
-For example, it does so when you're trying to divide a number by zero, so you need not use checkit then.
+Of course, :code:`checkit` is to help you when Python does not handle a particular situation.
+For example, it does so when you're trying to divide a number by zero, so you need not use :code:`checkit` then.
 But there is a plethora of various situations which you want to handle.

-Here are several examples of the simplest uses of checkit:
+Here are several examples of the simplest uses of :code:`checkit`:

 .. code-block:: python

 	>>> from checkit import check_if, check_if_not, check_instance
 	>>> def get_family_name(full_name):
-	...    check_if_not(full_name is None, handle_by=TypeError, message='Missing name')
-	...    check_instance(full_name, str, message='Full name must be string')
+	...    check_if_not(full_name is None, TypeError, 'Missing name') ...    check_instance(full_name, str, message='Full name must be string')
 	...    check_if(' ' in full_name.strip(),
-	...        handle_by=ValueError,
+	...
+ValueError,
-	...        message=('No space in full name: impossible to split first and second name') ...    )
+	...
+'No space in name: impossible to split first and second name' ...    )
 	...    return full_name.split(' ')[1]
 	>>> get_family_name('John Smith')